mwilsnd/SkyrimSE-SmoothCam/README.md

 --- | ---
-sideOffset | The amount to move the camera to the right upOffset | The amount to move the camera up combatRangedSideOffset | The amount to move the camera to the right during ranged combat combatRangedUpOffset | The amount to move the camera up during ranged combat combatMagicSideOffset | The amount to move the camera to the right during magic combat combatMagicUpOffset | The amount to move the camera up during magic combat combatMeleeSideOffset | The amount to move the camera to the right during melee combat combatMeleeUpOffset | The amount to move the camera up during melee combat horseSideOffset | The amount to move the camera to the right when on horseback horseUpOffset | The amount to move the camera up when on horseback interp | Enable smoothing during this state interpRangedCombat | Enable smoothing during this state when in ranged combat interpMagicCombat | Enable smoothing during this state when in magic combat
+sideOffset | The amount to move the camera to the right upOffset | The amount to move the camera up zoomOffset | The amount to zoom the camera by combatRangedSideOffset | The amount to move the camera to the right during ranged combat combatRangedUpOffset | The amount to move the camera up during ranged combat combatRangedZoomOffset | The amount to zoom the camera by combatMagicSideOffset | The amount to move the camera to the right during magic combat combatMagicUpOffset | The amount to move the camera up during magic combat combatMagicZoomOffset | The amount to zoom the camera by combatMeleeSideOffset | The amount to move the camera to the right during melee combat combatMeleeUpOffset | The amount to move the camera up during melee combat combatMeleeZoomOffset | The amount to zoom the camera by horseSideOffset | The amount to move the camera to the right when on horseback horseUpOffset | The amount to move the camera up when on horseback horseZoomOffset | The amount to zoom the camera by interp | Enable smoothing during this state interpRangedCombat | Enable smoothing during this state when in ranged combat interpMagicCombat | Enable smoothing during this state when in magic combat